XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 ### 3. Reboot to uboot

-After upload and write those files, replug the power supply to reboot XpressReal, it will enter uboot by default:
+After upload and write those files, replug the power supply to reboot XpressReal T3, it will enter uboot by default:

 ![Uboot Prompt](../../../assets/android/uboot-prompt.webp)